All Products

 • Examples

-• e_search('"error"'): searches for a substring.
+• e_search('"error"'): Search for a substring.

 • Field search

-Search for substrings in specific fields.
+Search for a substring in a specific field.

 • Syntax